 The State Bar's Office of Chief Trial Counsel handles complaints from clients, members of the public, and other attorneys over unethical professional conduct.

 You will be notified by mail after the bar has received your complaint, and an experienced State Bar lawyer will review it.
 If the complaint does not involve an ethical violation or provide information supporting such a violation, the file will be closed and you will be notified by mail.
-(You can, at this point, request in writing that the file be reviewed by the State Bar’s Audit and Review Department).
+(You can, at this point, request in writing that the file be reviewed by the State Bar’s Complaint Review Unit).

 If the file is not closed, a State Bar complaint analyst (supervised by a State Bar attorney) will write to the lawyer named in the complaint to collect their side of the story.
 Additional documents may be needed to determine whether the matter should be investigated further.